 Figure 2: Hair cells uptake 3 kDa dextran-TR.
 (A) Schematic representation of Texas Red-labeled dextran (dextran-TR) containing six molecules of glucose corresponding to a molecular weight of 1.08 kDa.
-A Texas Red molecule (magenta) is linked by a succinimidyl ester reaction to a glucose monomer.
+A succinimidyl ester reaction links a Texas Red molecule (magenta) to a glucose monomer.
 (B) Representative confocal image showing specific labeling of sensory hair cells (HC) with 3 kDa dextran-TR across the whole organ of Corti from a 6-day-old mouse.
 The basal (BA), middle (MD), and apical (AP) regions of the organ are indicated.
 Yellow squares indicate tissue damaged regions.
-(C) 3 kDa dextran-TR fluorescence after 30, 60, 90 or 120 min incubation with the organ of Corti explants is shown in magenta merged with F-actin in green (top images) and independently in grayscale (bottom images).
+(C) 3 kDa dextran-TR fluorescence after 30, 60, 90, or 120 min incubation with the organ of Corti explants is shown in magenta merged with F-actin in green (top images) and independently in grayscale (bottom images).
 The image display range was linearly adjusted in each one of the gray images independently for visualization of the 3 kDa dextran-TR fluorescence.
 Scale bar represents 20 m.
-This figure has been modified from previous publication27.
+This figure has been modified from27.

 Figure 3: Hair cell body and stereocilia labeling with 3 kDa dextran-TR.
 (A) Confocal images displaying 3 kDa dextran-TR fluorescence (magenta) at the cell body and stereocilia counterstained with phalloidin to label F-actin (green) to visualize hair cell boundaries and stereocilia.
 The three rows of outer hair cells (OHC) and one row of inner hair cells (IHC) are indicated.
 Scale bar represents 20 m.
 (B) Confocal images of a damaged tissue area displaying 3 kDa dextran-TR fluorescence (magenta) at the cell body and stereocilia.
 Yellow arrows indicate the labeling of non-sensory supporting cells.
 Scale bar represents 20 m.
 (C) Closer view of 3 kDa dextran-TR fluorescence at the cell body and stereocilia of outer hair cells (OHC, top) and inner hair cells (IHC, bottom).
 Scale bar represents 5 m.
-This figure has been modified from previous publication27.
+This figure has been modified from27.

 Figure 4: Labeling of larger 10 kDa dextran and a combination of 3 and 10 kDa dextran.
 (A) Confocal image of hair cells at the hair cell body (top) and stereocilia (bottom) levels incubated with 10 kDa dextran-TR.
 The dextran fluorescence signal is shown in magenta merged with F-actin in green and independently in grayscale.
 A couple of IHC are shown at higher magnification in the inset to appreciate the superficial labeling of stereocilia observed with the 10 kDa dextran-TR.
 The scale bar corresponds to 5 m.
 (B) Confocal image of hair cells incubated with 10 kDa dextran-FITC represented as in A. (C) Confocal image of hair cells at the hair cell body (top) and stereocilia (bottom) levels incubated simultaneously with 3 kDa dextran-TR and 10 kDa dextran-FITC and imaged using independent channels and depicted separately in gray.
 In the right panel, F-actin (blue), 10 kDa dextran-FITC (green), and 3 kDa dextran-TR (magenta) are shown together along with phalloidin (blue).
 The scale bar represents 20 m, and the vesicle-like pattern of uptake is indicated with yellow arrows.
-This figure has been modified from previous publication27.
+This figure has been modified from27.